-We currently have no products approved for sale and have invested a significant portion of our efforts and financial resources in the development of our INOpulse for PAH, INOpulse for PH-COPD and Bioabsorbabable Cardiac Matrix, or BCM, product candidates.
+We currently have no products approved for sale and have invested a significant portion of our efforts and financial resources in the development of our INOpulse for PAH, INOpulse for PH-ILD, INOpulse for PH-COPD, INOpulse for PH-Sarc and Bioabsorbable Cardiac Matrix, or BCM, product candidates.
 Our prospects are substantially dependent on our ability to develop, obtain marketing approval for and successfully commercialize these product candidates.

 In July 2015, we announced top-line results of our 303-patient, randomized, double-blind, placebo-controlled clinical trial of BCM, which showed no statistically significant treatment differences between patients treated with BCM and patients treated with placebo for both the primary and secondary endpoints.
-Following these results, we are considering further exploratory work but we do not intend to proceed with further clinical development of BCM at this point until and unless we can determine an alternative path forward.
+In July 2018, we informed BioLineRx Ltd., from whom we in-licensed the BCM technology, of our decision to discontinue further development and terminate the License and Commercialization Agreement.
 As a result, we have become even more dependent on the success of our INOpulse product candidates and our ability to develop, obtain marketing approval for and successfully commercialize our INOpulse product candidates.

 The success of our product candidates will depend on, among other things, our ability to successfully complete clinical trials of each product candidate.
 The clinical trial process is uncertain, and failure of one or more clinical trials can occur at any stage of testing.
-For example, although we believe our Phase 2 clinical trials of INOpulse for PAH and INOpulse for PH-COPD support advancement into a Phase 3 clinical trial and further Phase 2 testing, respectively, the primary endpoints for both INOpulse for PAH and INOpulse for PH-COPD were not statistically significant for any of the doses tested.
+For example, although we believe our Phase 2 clinical trial of INOpulse for PH-COPD supports advancement into further Phase 2 testing, the primary endpoint for INOpulse for PH-COPD was not statistically significant for any of the doses tested.